awsdocs/aws-kms-developer-guide/doc_source/policy-conditions.md

 You can use this condition key to control access to the [CreateGrant](https://docs.aws.amazon.com/kms/latest/APIReference/API_CreateGrant.html) operation based on the value of the [GranteePrincipal](https://docs.aws.amazon.com/kms/latest/APIReference/API_CreateGrant.html#KMS-CreateGrant-request-GranteePrincipal) parameter in the request\.
 For example, you can allow a user to create grants to use a CMK only when the grantee principal in the `CreateGrant` request matches the principal specified in the condition statement\.

-The following example policy statement uses the `kms:GranteePrincipal` condition key to allow a user to create grants for a CMK only when the grantee principal in the grant is the `LimitedAdminRole`\.
+The following example key policy statement uses the `kms:GranteePrincipal` condition key to allow a user to create grants for a CMK only when the grantee principal in the grant is the `LimitedAdminRole`\.

 ```
 {